delvtech/drift/README.md

 > [!IMPORTANT]
 >
-> Drift's testing mocks have a peer dependency on `sinon`.
+> Drift's testing mocks have a peer dependency on [Sinon.JS](https://sinonjs.org).
 Make sure to install
 > it before using the mocks.
 >
 > ```sh